amsul/amsul.github.com/_posts/2012-03-01-browser-dev-tools.md

 ---
 layout: post
-title_block: true
-title: Develop in the browser dev tools.
+title: Develop in the browser dev tools
 ---